 Day trip to Takua Pa

-If you take Route 4, then Takua Pa is about 40 kms north of Khao Lak.
-Although, there’s an alternative longer route, which takes you through some lovely lush (wet season) scenery and well-worth the sore butt on a bike riding there…
+If you take Route 4, then Takua Pa is about fourty kilometres north of Khao Lak.
+Although, there’s an alternative longer route, which takes you through some lovely lush scenery (during wet season), and well-worth the sore butt on a bike riding there…

-Walk or ride around the ancient Sin0-Portuguese shop houses of Takua Pa and although many can do with some restoration, the buildings retain a certain classic charm.
+Walk or ride around the ancient Sino-Portuguese shop houses of Takua Pa and although many can do with some restoration, the buildings do retain a certain classical charm.

 There is much Chinese influence in this town, which is a legacy of it’s hay-day during the Tin reserve times in the late 1800’s.